 You are a Jump Start student if...

-You entered the university on probationary status and you are a Michigan resident.
+- You entered the university on probationary status

 - Cupids Consent - A discussion about consent, healthy relationships, and loving yourself and others.